1e4/idlescape/README.md

 - Click users name in the chat to automatically whisper to them
 - Time to level on skills except combat and crafting
 - Crash checker
+- Addon for crafting to allow seeing how many items you can craft

 ## Requests
 - Feel free to open a new issue if you are wanting a specific utility